datacommonsorg/docsite/courseware/index.md

 ## Feedback

 If you use any of this material, we would love to hear from you!
-Please [share feedback with this form](https://docs.google.com/forms/d/e/1FAIpQLScJTtNlIItT-uSPXI98WT6yNlavF-kf5JS0jMrCvJ9TPLmelg/viewform).
-If you end up finding any of this material useful and would like to be notified of updates, do [drop us a line](https://docs.google.com/forms/d/e/1FAIpQLSeVCR95YOZ56ABsPwdH1tPAjjIeVDtisLF-8oDYlOxYmNZ7LQ/viewform).
+Please [share feedback with this form](https://docs.google.com/forms/d/e/1FAIpQLSdo_IpV4rlQzDcSZOBOnXLlJDSFv_lFU7j8m2_i1ctRCP3HGw/viewform).